CHPR4407 Transport Phenomena

 - Students are able to (1) clearly present literature review reports; (2) give clear technical presentations; (3) prepare effective technical reports; (4) review technical literature to prepare a comprehensive review report; (5) develop and execute complex numerical models; (6) demonstrate competence in CFD analysis; (7) discuss practical issues of multiphase fluid transport; (8) estimate the dispersion of species in gas and liquids; and (9) explain emulsion and suspension viscosities.

-- Typically this unit is assessed in the following ways: (1) peer briefings; (2) assignments; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) peer briefings; (2) assignments; and (3) a final examination.
 Further information is available in the unit outline.

 Supplementary assessment is only available in this unit in the case of a student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.